-Unleash your EMDR Part 3 is our newest and at this point still experimental new project, running over two days, the first led by EMDR Focus Directors Mark and Jutta Brayne on working with couples, and the second guided by Annabel McGoldrick on EMDR with addictions (click this link).
+Unleash your EMDR Part 3 is our experimental and newest project, first trialled in February 2021 over two UK days, with three shorter days coming up in April/May, the first part led by EMDR Focus Directors Mark and Jutta Brayne on working with couples, and the second guided by Annabel McGoldrick on EMDR with addictions (click this link).

 Attendees to these days must already have completed our Unleash your EMDR Part 1 training, or Laurel Parnell’s full Part 3 advanced clinical workshop in Attachment-Focused EMDR.

-The two elements (Fri/Sat in Feb, and running Fri-Sun in April) can be booked individually for those interested in one or other subject.
+The two elements can be booked individually for those interested in one or other subject.